 Kakatiya kings as much as generally very powerful, they merge several places of other kingdoms into their kingdom and became very powerful.
 The kings persuade many chiefs to accept them as their kings and protect their chiefs and subordinates from other kings’ invasions.
 Whenever the Kakatiya kings went to conquer other kingdoms, almost the Samanthas also follow them to support.

-Rudramadevi and prataparudra bought the nayankara system.
-Hence they chose several warriors who were not from any noble or powerful family and encouraged them by giving the good positions in the army.
+Rudramadevi and Pratap Rudra bought the nayankara system.
+Hence they chose several warriors who were not from any noble or powerful family and encouraged them by giving good positions in the army.
 Therefore the Nayakaras shows with the utmost respect and loyalty to the king and the queen.
 They set some share of the collected tax for the service of the king.
 The Kings of the Kakatiya dynasty followed this Nayakara system very admirably.

 Villages Under Kakatiya Rule:

 They Dynasty carefully look after the people with admirable administration systems.
 They built water tanks and digging many wells for cultivation.
 Mainly they concentrated on irrigation projects and built many water-based projects in every village within their kingdom.
 The Royal families, Feudal families, the rich sections and the merchants participated voluntarily in providing agricultural facilities in every village.
 Kakatiyas constructed many temples and played patronized role by donating land and other gifts to the deities of the temples.